FinriskHFDREAM/FinriskHF_post1/README.md

 ## C. Post challenge analysis

 Due to participants’ limited access to the real dataset, we also worked with the top two performing teams to further improve the model performance and calibrations for the final submitted models after the challenge formally concluded.
 Top 2 performing models has submitted different version of model refinement and was evaluated in scoring dataset.
 All models were available in `TEAMS` directory.
-Among them we primarly reported are 2 modifications of SB2 final model and the ensemble model among all received model and
+Among them we primarly reported are 2 modifications of SB2 final model and the ensemble model among all received model.

-### 1. SB2 model
+### 1. SB2 model refinement

 The SB2 final model R code already containerized in the submitted singularity image listed in Supplementary Table 3.
 Command to run the submission during the final phase when evaluations were carried out on scoring dataset is as follow: